 From the above list, it seems like Moses Wright can be ruled out because the evidence suggests he apprenticed with Peter White, and moved to Ohio when he was only about 22 years old.

 Everybody is entitled to their opinions even if they are wrong, and (surprise, surprise) I do have my own theory about the origin of the Bedford school.
-I suspect that the gunsmith John Border (1776-1856) originated the Bedford style and taught it to his son William Border (1800-1881) and his son-in-law John Amos (1800-1867).
+If John Border (1776-1856) was a gunsmith as some writers have reported, then he may have originated the Bedford style and taught it to his son William Border (1800-1881) and his son-in-law John Amos (1800-1867).
 I further theorize that any of those three individuals could have taught the style to John Border's sons Samuel Border (1814-1886) and Enos Border (1822-1888).
 William Border's sons Daniel B. Border (1826-1891) and John Border (1831-1864) could have learned the school from a variety of family members.
 For example, we know that Daniel B. Border was living with John Amos in 1849.
 We also know that a rifle exists that is marked "Amos & Border Company".

 The following shows the relationships between the Border family gunsmiths:

 To me, the surprising thing about the Bedford style is that it seems to have spread rapidly, with the (now converted) flintlock rifles of the earliest masters of the school sharing many striking similarities.
 The Border family, including John Amos, were major players in the Bedford School.
 The three gunsmithing sons and one gunsmithing son-in-law of John Border might help to explain the seemingly rapid rise of the school.